sensplorer/azure_iothub/linux-SPx-B1616-c.md

 **About this document**

-This document describes how to connect SPx-B1616 device running customised LINUX Angstrom Distribution with Azure IoT SDK.
+This document describes how to connect SENSPLORER SPx-B1616 device running customised LINUX Angstrom Distribution with Azure IoT SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device